 Including your cloud-based applications in a hybrid environment, where it is empowered with increased flexibility to synchronise its distinct data sets with on premise systems, ensures that each business application is used to its maximum capability.
 This helps to reduce manual administration tasks and improve company performance.

-Irrespective of being on premises or cloud-based, most applications are designed to provide flexible and easy to use frameworks with clear functionality for data integration with third-party software.
+Irrespective of being on premises or cloud-based, most applications are designed to provide flexible and easy to use frameworks with clear functionality for API integration with third-party software.
 With the demand for data to be readily available becoming a necessity, the demand for cloud to on premises integration is becoming increasingly evident.

 Hybrid Integration Strategy Considerations